"You're not on the phone then?"

 I look to my left and notice the guy sitting on the opposite side of the bus.
 I just want to look out of the window and watch the world go by.
 I really don't want to talk.
 But he doesn't get the hint.

-"E-everybody's on their mobile n-nowadays, it's s-spoiled the art of con-con-conversation," he says.
+"E-everybody's on their mobile n-nowadays, it's spoiled the art of con-con-conversation," he says.

-Leave me alone.
-I just want to be left with my thoughts.
-I want to watch the river in the distance gently winding its way inland.
-I don't want to make casual and pointless chit-chat with you.
-You just want to tell me something that's really boring, and probably about yourself.
+Leave me alone, I just want to be left with my thoughts.
+I want to watch the river in the distance gently winding its way inland and I don't want to make casual and pointless chit-chat with you when you just want to tell me something that's really boring, and probably about yourself.

 "I guess it has," I respond flatly before turning my head back.

 "Hmmm," he says.